 Few things to know about rotator cuffs pain / Injury:

-1- Tight rotator cuff could refer pain to shoulder ac joint (Acromioclavicular Joint) it’s common muscle with trigger points (nothing to be a worry).
+1- Tight rotator cuff could refer pain to shoulder ac joint (Acromioclavicular Joint) it’s a common muscle with trigger points (nothing to be a worry about).

 We strongly advise you to sick for medical advice from a qualified physical therapist before trying any of the exercises that we highlighted.

 1- You may need to change your gym program (Cross-training) and modified your strengthening exercises with the help of your physical therapist.